Refresh Date: Oct 15, 2018

 After installation, all documentation for the TAA Tools is available within the tool itself.
 Use the WRKTAA command to see the tool documentation.
 Use the HELPTAA command to view all of the "How To" documentation for the tools.

-TAA Productivity Tools installation can be done by physical CD or by CD image.
-This article explains how to install from a CD image.
+TAA Productivity Tools installation can be done either by physical CD or by CD image.
+This article explains how to install from a CD image contained in the .iso file.
 See these instructions to install from a physical CD.

-A CD image is a single file with a .iso extension.
-The CD image file will be named VvRrMm_yymmdd.iso where VvRrMm is the IBM i version of the tools and yymmdd is the refresh date of the tools.
+The .iso file you have downloaded is a CD image file.
+It will be named VvRrMm_yymmdd.iso where VvRrMm is the IBM i version of the tools and yymmdd is the refresh date of the tools.

-If you have a CD image, you will need to transfer it to the IFS on your system and use it by mounting it into a virtual CD drive.
+If you have a .iso file, you will need to transfer it to the IFS on your system and use it by mounting it into a virtual CD drive.
 This is described in the steps below.

-The CD image is not specific to a serial number.
-You can use the same install image on any system partition that is at the correct release for that image.
+The .iso file is not specific to a serial number.
+You can use the same file on any system partition that is at the correct release for that file.
 You will need a key from TAA Tools for that serial number and IBM i release.

-Remote Install: You can use a CD image to install on several IBM i servers including those that you cannot physically access.
-In addition, if you have a physical CD, you can make a CD image from that and use that image with these instructions.
+Remote Install: You can use an .iso file to install on several IBM i servers including those that you cannot physically access.
+In addition, if you have a physical CD, you can make an .iso file from that and use that image with these instructions.
 See the steps below.

 Advanced Users: If you have several partitions you may be able to set up a real optical device on the hosted partitions that points to a virtual optical device on the hosting partition.
 By mounting the TAA Tools CD image into that virtual optical device on the hosting partition you can make the CD appear to be loaded on all hosted partitions.
 The procedure for doing so depends on how your paritioning environment is set up.
 You may need to contact your business partner for help with this configuration.